glencoesoftware/omero-ms-image-region/README.md

 Parallel timings tend to be off since a given image processes in wildly varying amounts of time, but the whole process is parallelized based on the number of CPUS/jobs.
-`memofile-regen-status` must be run from above the rslt directory as it relies on relative locations to calculate it's statistics.

-Output Files / Total Images is the overall progress.
+`Output Files / Total Images` gives the overall progress of the regeneration.
+Processed images can be in three states:

+- OK: memofile was successfully generated
-Processed Images have 3 states, OK (memofile was successfully generated), Skip (memofile did not need to be regenerated but otherwise was fine), and Fail (something failed with the memofile regenration).
+- Skip: memofile did not need to be regenerated but otherwise was fine
+- Fail: something failed with the memofile regeneration

-Failures do not halt the total regeneration process, in general failures are usually due to data being removed from the filesystem but not from the OMERO database.
+Failures do not halt the total regeneration process.
+They are usually due to data being removed from the filesystem but not from the OMERO database.
 Large numbers of failures should be investigated but low percentages can generally be accepted.

-Parallel creates 3 files for each job it starts, a `seq` file that is a sequence numbers, `stdout` and `stderr`.
-The memoizer java program will output the status (OK, Skip, Fail) and timings (if appropriate) along with the image id to `stdout`.
-Any errors will be outputted to `stderr`.
-So to check the first jobs's error output you would look at `rslt.20250120.288193/1/input.000/stderr`.
+Parallel creates 3 files for each job it starts:

+-  `seq` contains the sequence number
+-  `stdout` contains the output of the memoizer Java process including the status (OK, Skip, Fail), timings (if appropriate) and image ID for each line of the input file
+-  `stderr` contains any error of the memoizer Java process

+To check the first job's error output, you would look at `rslt.20250120.288193/1/input.000/stderr`.
 Jobs are based on their input file so 000-999 depending on the number of images and the batch size.

 Development Installation
 ========================